The Art and Science of Stair Spindle Spacing: A full breakdown

 Q: Can I use different spindle spacing on different sections of my staircase?

 A: Generally, it is best to maintain consistent spacing throughout the entire staircase for safety and aesthetic reasons.
-However, slight variations may be acceptable depending on local building codes and the specific design of your staircase.
+Even so, slight variations may be acceptable depending on local building codes and the specific design of your staircase.
 Always consult local codes before making such decisions.

 Q: What happens if my spindle spacing doesn't meet code?